HERA-Team/hera_mc/INSTALL.md

 [0.]
 Optionally install dependencies
 ---

-The dependencies are:
+The required dependencies are:
+- alembic
+- astropy
 - numpy
-- astropy
-- sqlalchemy
 - psycopg2
-- alembic
-- python-dateutil
-- tabulate
-- pandas
-- psutil
-- cartopy
 - pyyaml
 - redis-py
 - setuptools_scm
+- sqlalchemy

+the optional dependencies are:
+- cartopy
+- h5py
+- pandas
+- psutil
+- python-dateutil
+- pyuvdata
+- tabulate
+- tornado

-All the dependencies should be available via conda.
+All the dependencies should be available via conda or PyPI.

 [1.]
 Install hera_mc
 ---